SergioPoloGarcia/SergioPoloGarcia.github.io/index.md

 ---
 layout: home
-title: "Bienvenido a mi Portafolio"
+title: "👋 Hi, I’m Sergio Polo García (@SergioPoloGarcia)"
 ---

-# 👋 Hi, I’m Sergio Polo García (@SergioPoloGarcia)

 ### 👀 Interests
 I'm a passionate software developer with over 2 years of experience, specializing in C# and .NET development.
 I’m highly interested in: